 44. More than twenty stations of the Moscow Metro contain various fossils, where you can find a nautilus shell, ammonites and other prehistoric shellfish.

-45. Nine million passengers use the Moscow metro daily.
+45. 9000 000 passengers use the Moscow metro daily.
 This is more than London and New York subways combined.

 46. There is a stray of dogs that ride the Moscow Metro every day on the same route.
 They know when and where to have a yummy lunch.